K3 ULTRA

 When am I registered?

-The entry fee is being determined at the time of payment, regardless of when the registration is made, as stated below.
+The applicable participation fee is determined by the date of payment, regardless of when the initial registration was made.

 Declarations